 When you have found your middle ground, life is in balance.
-There is no fear, no anxiety or depression.
+There is no overwhelm or anxiety, no fear or regrets.
 You are in the present moment and content.

 How do we recognize when our emotions start to sabotage us or our overactive thinking takes over from reality?

 By regularly checking in with ourselves.

 We may do it formally in yoga or in meditation, but a really helpful informal daily practice is to to do mindful check-ins with yourself.